jppires91/click-counter/README.md

 <h4>4 - Now you can start jetty running the script start_jetty.sh located at bin folder</h4>
 <p>or run java -jar start.jar in bin/jetty</p>

 <h4>5 - You can also run hazelcast instance, by running start_hz.sh in bin folder.
 You can run how many you want.
-They will just form a cluster.
+They will just form a cluster.</h4>
 <p>or run java -jar click-counter-hz-server.jar in bin/jar</p>